-Alzheimer’s disease: the most common form of dementia
+Alzheimer’s disease: Most common form of dementia

 Alzheimer’s disease is the most common form of dementia and accounts for about 70 per cent of all cases.
 In an Alzheimer’s patient, the brain cells degenerate gradually and eventually die, causing memory loss and a decline in other mental functions which affect day-to-day functioning.

-National Neuroscience Institute (NNI)(Singapore General Hospital campus), a member of the
+National Neuroscience Institute (NNI), a member of the

 However, there are a small number of patients who may develop Alzheimer’s early, between the ages of 30 to 60.
 This is known as early onset Alzheimer’s.

 There are three general stages of the disease – mild, moderate and severe – and it may take years for the patient to progress from one stage to the next.
 Research suggests that the changes in the brain related to Alzheimer’s can begin as much as a decade or more before symptoms first appear.

 “The course of Alzheimer’s differs from patient to patient but the disease is usually diagnosed at the mild stage.
 Alzheimer’s causes brain cells to die and the affected brain regions to shrink in size.
 The damage is irreversible,” says Adj Assoc Prof Hameed.

 Signs and symptoms of Alzheimer’s

 The symptoms of Alzheimer’s disease are not always easy to recognise and can be confused with normal ageing.
 One of the first signs of the disease is short-term memory loss with patients forgetting conversations and even where they live.
 Symptoms worsen at each stage of the disease.